mitzelu/SE-myDoc-Project/README.md

 ##Content of the iterations

 - **1st iteration**
-mainly analysis and inception of design it is strongly recommended to start experimenting with the project technologies and frameworks early on documentation
+	- Mainly analysis and inception of design
-Analysis of business processes
-Most important business-oriented processes in the domain that should be supported and improved by the system UML Activity diagrams + textual description of the processes Requirements analysis
+	- Analysis of business processes (most important business-oriented processes in the domain that should be supported and improved by the system)
+	- UML Activity diagrams + textual description of the processes
+	- Requirements analysis
-Requirements catalogue - a list of functional and non-functional requirements with descriptions Use case model
+	- Requirements catalogue - a list of functional and non-functional requirements with descriptions
-List of actors and their description
-UML Use Case diagrams - actors, use cases, boundary Description of all use cases
-Detailed description of the most crucial use cases
-At least the same number as the number of team members Non-trivial use cases, the main functions to achieve the business goals Scenarios - main scenario, alternative scenarios Mapping of the use cases onto the requirements
+	- Use case model (List of actors and their description, UML Use Case diagrams - actors, use cases, boundary, Scenarios - main scenario, alternative scenarios, Mapping of the use cases onto the requirements)
-Domain model
+	- Domain model
-UML Class diagram(s) - classes with attributes, associations with names and cardinalities Description of the domain entities (classes), their attributes and relations UML State diagram(s) for specific entities with important states Overview of the crucial UCs
+	- UML Class diagram(s) - classes with attributes, associations with names and cardinalities
-A separate page linked from the home page.
-Summary of the most crucial business use cases that will be designed and implemented in the next iterations.
-Each UC with a short description and scenario.
+	- UML State diagram(s) for specific entities with important states

 - **2nd iteration**
 mainly design, finishing analysis, inception of implementation